mmore500/waves/blog/_posts/2020-07-31-blogpost-uma-sethuraman.md

     <img align="left" src="https://github.com/uma-sethuraman/waves/blob/umasethuraman-blogpost/assets/uma-sethuraman/ChangeloggingDataStructures.png">
     <p>&nbsp<p>

-- **Insertion, Deletion, and Overwrite Mutations:**
+- **Insert, Remove, and Overwrite Mutations:**
-  - **Insertion mutation:** inserts value(s) at a certain position in current genome and changes genome size
+  - **Insert mutation:** inserts value(s) at a certain position in current genome and changes genome size
+    - The demo below goes through all of the steps involved in an insertion:
      ![insertion demo](https://github.com/uma-sethuraman/waves/blob/umasethuraman-blogpost/assets/uma-sethuraman/InsertionDemo.gif)
-  - **Deletion mutation:** deletes value(s) at a certain position in current genome and changes genome size
+  - **Remove mutation:** deletes value(s) at a certain position in current genome and changes genome size
-    - Deletion Animation
+    - Remove animation to be inserted
   - **Overwrite mutation:** change the value of a single or multiple sites in the genome
+    - The demo below goes through all of the steps involved in an overwrite:
     ![overwrite demo](https://github.com/uma-sethuraman/waves/blob/umasethuraman-blogpost/assets/uma-sethuraman/OverwriteDemo.gif)

 - **Random Access:**